Published Clinical Results for the TIF Procedure

 - Patients no longer dependent on daily PPI therapy (see charts below)

 - Improvements in acid exposure (pH parameters)

-- Low rate of serious adverse events less than 0.5%
+- The TIF procedure is very safe, with low rate of serious adverse events at less than 0.5%

 - Virtual absence of long term side-effects associated with traditional fundoplication techniques

-The studies follow patients up to 6-years (see chart below) and include post-market registries and case series.
-The most academically rigorous study designs are called randomized controlled trials (RCTs) and are generate what’s known as Level I evidence.
+Long-term studies have followed patients for up to 5-years (see chart below) and include post-market registries and retrospective case series.
+Randomized controlled trials (RCTs) are the most academically rigorous study designs, and generate what’s known as Level I evidence.
 Two RCTs compared TIF patients with sham/placebo control groups–highly unusual for a medical procedure with a specific device.

 Recent high-level clinical studies support the safety, effectiveness, and durability of the TIF procedure and justify its use as a therapeutic option to control typical and atypical symptoms of GERD, and where PPIs fail to achieve symptomatic control.
 The TIF procedure is now an established treatment alternative for appropriately selected patients with moderate to severe chronic GERD symptoms.